Somerset Family Adventures

 Explore the vast underground chambers of Wookey Hole’s cave system and meet the legendary witch of Wookey Hole.
 Walk through the Enchanted Valley, have a game of Adventure Golf, visit the paper making museum, watch the Wookey Hole circus school and play the vintage penny machines.
 There’s soft play, 4D cinema and a cafe for lunch.

-Wookey Hole Circus presents ‘Broadway’ – A brand new show for Half Term!
+Wookey Hole Circus presents ‘The Seaside Special’ – A brand new show for May half term!

 Cheddar Gorge and Show Caves